Mark Parker became chairman, president and chief executive of Nike after co-founder Phil Knight stepped down from the role in 2016.

 Parker has overseen the sportswear giant's emergence into the fashion industry’s orbit.
 Parker has successfully appealed to the street style generation with what have become best-selling products, most notably Nike’s Free Runs, Air Max and Fly Knit product lines.
 Fast Company named Parker the Most Creative Chief Executive in 2012.
 In 2015, he was named Fortune’s Business Person of the Year.

 He is one of three members of HTM, a three-person design collaboration, alongside designer Tinker Hatfield and creative consultant Hiroshi Fujiwara, that functions as Nike’s core R&D team.
-HTM is an unusual collaboration: it resides within a $30 billion dollar company yet it operates without deadlines or budget constraints and is guided solely by the interests of its three members.
-Since launching in 2002, the trio has launched over 30 limited-edition shoes.
+HTM is an unusual collaboration: it resides within a more than $30 billion dollar company yet it operates without deadlines or budget constraints and is guided solely by the interests of its three members.
+Since HTM's formation in 2002, the trio has launched over 30 limited-edition shoes.